-The engine will use a greater amount of oil during its "break-in" period.
-The break-in is about 12 running hours.
+Any engine will use a small amount of oil during its "break-in" period.
+For the gasoline engine on the POWER-ARC 4000, break-in is about 12 running hours.

 Check the oil frequently during break-in.
 Change the oil after the first 5 hours of operation.
-For more details, see the MAINTENANCE section of the engine owner's manual.
+For more details, see the MAINTENANCE section of this manual.